Original Dixieland Jass Band: Influence

-ODJB was the first band to record jazz successfully, establishing and creating jazz as a new musical idiom and genre of music.
+The ODJB was the first band to record jazz successfully, establishing and creating jazz as a new musical idiom and genre of music.
 Bix Beiderbecke was influenced by the ODJB to become a jazz musician and was heavily influenced by Nick LaRocca's cornet and trumpet style.
 Louis Armstrong acknowledged the importance of ODJB:

 Film appearances

 In 1917, the band made the first appearance of a jazz band in a motion picture, a silent movie entitled, The Good for Nothing (1917), directed by Carlyle Blackwell, who also played the lead role as Jack Burkshaw.
 Written by Alexander Thomas, it also featured Evelyn Greeley and Kate Lester and was produced by William Brady.
 Nick LaRocca, Larry Shields, Tony Sbarbaro, and Henry Ragas appeared in the film as a band, with LaRocca on cornet, Shields on clarinet, Ragas on piano, and Sbarbaro on drums.
 The film was released on December 10, 1917, produced by Peerless Productions, and distributed by World Pictures.

-Nick LaRocca and the reunited Original Dixieland Jass Band performed "Tiger Rag" in The March of Time newsreel segment titled "Birth of Swing," released to U.S. theaters February 19, 1937.
+Nick LaRocca and the reunited Original Dixieland Jass Band performed "Tiger Rag" in The March of Time newsreel segment titled "Birth of Swing", released to U.S. theaters on February 19, 1937.